-Financial year 2014/15 saw an improvement in the UK economy with the risk of further banking failures reduced.
-The Council continues to mitigate any risks associated with the security of cash deposits through use of only institutions approved as counterparties and operating with restrictions on funds that can be placed with each institution.
+Financial year 2015/16 saw an improvement in the UK economy with the risk of further banking failures reduced.
+The Council continues to mitigate any risks associated with the security of cash deposits through use of only institutions approved as counterparties in accordance with the Capita credit scoring methodology and operating with restrictions on funds that can be placed with each institution.
 Regular and detailed advice is provided by the Council's treasury advisers ensuring that any market changes impacting on the approved investment strategy can be acted upon immediately.